thunderseethe/thunderseethe.github.io/content/posts/closure-convert-base.md

 When we create a top level function from our lambda body, we add a new parameter `env`.
 It provides explicit access to our, previously implicitly accessed, captured variables.
-Our `env` parameter is the same type as our closure `Bar`.
+Our `env` parameter shares its type, `Bar`, with our closure.
-`Bar` has one field per captured variable but also has a field `fun` which holds a reference to our generated top level function.
+Because `Bar` has one field per captured variable and also a field `fun`, which holds a reference to our generated top level function, it serves dual duty as both our closure type and our environment type.

-The translation from lambda to closure pervades application.
+The translation from lambda to closure permeates into application.
 Our closures are a struct, not a function.
 Accordingly, where previously we would pass an argument to our lambda: